Trademark Productions Master Terms & Conditions of Services

 Custom software development is defined as any custom coding, integrations, and/or interactions with third-party software.
 This is typically an integration or custom-developed software to achieve a set of pre-defined goals and objectives for the Client, as opposed to a public-facing website.
 This service is subject to the same terms as those defined in Schedule A – Website Development and Design Services.
 In addition:

 Prior to the development of the custom web software, the Client must fully review and agree to the software scope document, acknowledging that the deliverables described are complete and including the exact details of what the Client wants to be created/built.
-No assumptions are to be made in regards to the functionality, scope, inclusions, exclusions, or details of the software development project by either party.
+No assumptions are to be made in regard to the functionality, scope, inclusions, exclusions, or details of the software development project by either party.
 The software scope document is customarily a separate Work Product and will be estimated and charged for as such.
-Upon acceptance of the software scope document, TM will provide the Client with a separate estimate for the development of the project.
+Upon acceptance of the software scope document, PA will provide the Client with a separate estimate for the development of the project.

 In the event that the requirements change from the approved software scope, those items will be treated as Change Work Orders and be estimated as project changes.

 The Client understands and acknowledges that due to the complexities of these types of projects, even seemingly small changes may have a major impact on the overall development of the project and/or work product that has already been completed; sometimes requiring completed work product to be discarded or re-engineered to accommodate for those changes.
-As such, TM will make best effort to provide the Client with accurate estimates for any change requests by the client to the project, and the client acknowledges and agrees that these estimates may change in the event that the requested changes have a larger impact on the development or completed Work Product than anticipated.
+As such, PA will make the best effort to provide the Client with accurate estimates for any change requests by the client to the project, and the client acknowledges and agrees that these estimates may change in the event that the requested changes have a larger impact on the development or completed Work Product than anticipated.
 Any changes to these estimates will be provided to the client for additional approval before proceeding.

-All custom software development projects are estimated and completed based on the number of hours estimated, multiplied by TM’s standard hourly rate.
+All custom software development projects are estimated and completed based on the number of hours estimated, multiplied by PA’s standard hourly rate.
 The client will be notified if and when more than 90% of their project’s estimated budget is utilized, and informed if any additional budget is needed for the completion of the deliverables.
-Based on TM’s experience, most estimates are accurate within 10% +/-, barring any unforeseen circumstances, lack of information or clarity from the Client, or change requests.
+Based on PA’s experience, most estimates are accurate within 10% +/-, barring any unforeseen circumstances, lack of information or clarity from the Client, or change requests.

-TM is not responsible for the effectiveness, longevity, security, or interoperability of any third-party service or product utilized in the development of the custom software project.
+PA is not responsible for the effectiveness, longevity, security, or interoperability of any third-party service or product utilized in the development of the custom software project.

 Schedule C – Website Maintenance & Retainer Services

-Clients engaged in Retainer Services with TM have an allotted time to be utilized in each time period, typically a month, in which to have specific tasks, objectives, or types of work completed.
+Clients engaged in Retainer Services with PA have an allotted time to be utilized in each time period, typically a month, in which to have specific tasks, objectives, or types of work completed.
 The tasks, objectives, or types of work to be completed differ by Client and will be defined within the external agreement (“Proposal”) to which these terms are bound.

 Payments for all residual and retainer services are due on the 1st of the month in which the services are to be performed.
-TM invoices all Retainer Services and other residual services one month in advance of the services to be performed, in order to provide the Client enough time to pay for their services before the 1st of the month.
+PA invoices all Retainer Services and other residual services one month in advance of the services to be performed, in order to provide the Client enough time to pay for their services before the 1st of the month.
 In the event that services are started after the monthly billings have been completed, an invoice will be issued immediately and is due upon receipt.

-In the event that the Client requests additional, or different services during the Residual Services Agreement’s duration, TM, at its sole discretion, may negotiate a new agreement, or amend an existing agreement, with the Client.
+In the event that the Client requests additional, or different services during the Residual Services Agreement’s duration, PA, at its sole discretion, may negotiate a new agreement, or amend an existing agreement, with the Client.
 This renegotiation may include a rate change based on the services requested and the size of the retainer.

 Schedule D – SEM (search engine marketing) and Marketing Services

-The client acknowledges that search engines and other third-party services, including, but not limited to, email marketing programs, advertising platforms, social media networks, and the like, may, at any time, change their methods, techniques, protocols, algorithms or policies.
-As such, Client acknowledges that TM cannot and will not guarantee any particular result for its marketing efforts, including, but not limited to, profitability, search engine ranking, effectiveness, return on investment, or any other metric of measurement.
+The client acknowledges that search engines and other third-party services, including, but not limited to, email marketing programs, advertising platforms, social media networks, and the like, may, at any time, change their methods, techniques, protocols, algorithms, or policies.
+As such, Client acknowledges that PA cannot and will not guarantee any particular result for its marketing efforts, including, but not limited to, profitability, search engine ranking, effectiveness, return on investment, or any other metric of measurement.

 In addition, the Client also represents, warrants, and agrees that all information communicated as a part of their marketing efforts and through their website:

-• shall not include any unlawful, fraudulent, deceptive, misleading, defamatory, libelous, harassing, hateful, harmful, threatening, abusive, tortious, or pirated material of any kind;
+• shall not include any unlawful, fraudulent, deceptive, misleading, defamatory, libelous, harassing, hateful, harmful, threatening, abusive, tortious, or pirated material of any kind

 • shall not violate or infringe upon any patent, trademark, trade secret, copyright, or other intellectual property rights of any third party;